 Participate in a Multifunctional Team to conduct Participatory Assessment

-As mentioned in Question 2, NGO partners form an integral component of a multidisciplinary team in conducting Participatory Assessment to ensure holistic review and analysis of protection risks faced by persons of concern.
+As mentioned above, NGO partners form an integral component of a multidisciplinary team in conducting Participatory Assessments to ensure holistic review and analysis of protection risks faced by persons of concern.

 Organize and analyze the information gathered during the Participatory Assessment